bewld-devs/devs-talk-api/README.md

  ### Endpoints

  #### For now the only endpoints that work are
-  - /api/v1/users  => Gets all the users
+  - GET /api/v1/users  => Gets all the users
-  - /api/v1/users/{id} => Gets a specific user in regard to their ID
+  - GET /api/v1/users/{id} => Gets a specific user in regard to their ID

+  - POST /api/v1/users/create => Create a new user
+  - POST /api/v1/users/signin => authenticate a user

 ## Issues